shamanec/GADS/docs/provider.md

 - Video streaming and remote control are not available for Roku devices (automation only).
 - `KillApp` has no per-app equivalent on Roku; the Home key is sent to exit the active channel.
-- Only the sideloaded dev channel (app id `dev`) can be uninstalled via the web installer.
+- Only the sideloaded dev channel (app id `dev`) can be uninstalled, through the dev web installer.